Only Death is Certain

 Interestingly, my horoscope for that day had promised me a “memorable journey, if travelling.”
 But that wasn’t quite what I’d had in mind.

-*The title refers to the following meditation: Death is Certain, the Time of Death is Uncertain.
+*The title refers to the following meditation: The Nine Point Meditation on Death (PDF).